Back to blog

 Combinatorial Complexity

 Every payment processor handles idempotency differently.
 Each banking API has its own approach to pagination.
 Accounting systems disagree on how to represent credit memos.
-These are fundamental differences in how providers model the same financial concepts.
+These aren't documentation quirks, since they reflect fundamental differences in how providers model financial concepts.

 The Maintenance Tax